 Central Methodist Salutes Top 10 Percent

-Outstanding scholastic achievement at Central Methodist University was celebrated with the induction of 25 new members into Sigma Epsilon Pi at a recent banquet on campus.
+Exceptional scholarly achievement at Central Methodist University was celebrated with the induction of 25 new members into Sigma Epsilon Pi at a recent presentation on campus.